Slavery scholar Willie Lee Rose dead at 91

-NEW YORK — A groundbreaking scholar on slavery and Reconstruction has died.
+NEW YORK (AP) — A groundbreaking scholar on slavery and Reconstruction has died.
 Willie Lee Rose was 91.

 Rose died in her sleep June 20 at a Baltimore retirement community, Johns Hopkins University told The Associated Press on Thursday.
 Rose was known for the 1964 publication, “Rehearsal for Reconstruction,” a prize-winning study of a black community off the Atlantic coast and its struggles to build a post-slavery society.

-The book won the Francis Parkman Prize for history, among other honors, and was cited as among the works that helped lead to a more balanced and positive view of Reconstruction and freed slaves.
+The book won the Francis Parkman Prize for history among other honors and was cited as among the works that helped lead to a more balanced and positive view of Reconstruction and freed slaves.

 In 1970, a committee led by Rose released an influential study condemning gender inequality in the historical profession.
 She taught at Johns Hopkins from 1973-1992.